-6.4 Thus, sum and substance of law laid-down by this Court in the cases of Sanjay Dutt (supra) and Jigar (supra) are that while considering the application by the Investigating Agency for extension of time for completing the investigation beyond the period prescribed under Section 167(2) of the Cr.PC the accused is to be given notice and/or is to be kept present before the Court, so that, the accused had knowledge that the extension is sought and granted.
+6.4 Thus, sum and substance of law laiddown by this Court in the cases of Sanjay Dutt (supra) and Jigar (supra) are that while considering the application by the Investigating Agency for extension of time for completing the investigation beyond the period prescribed under Section 167(2) of the Cr.PC the accused is to be given notice and/or is to be kept present before the Court, so that, the accused had knowledge that the extension is sought and granted.

 6.5 However, in the facts and circumstances of the case, we are of the view that the appellant is not entitled to the relief of statutory/default bail.
-In the present case the facts are glaring which are as under: - investigation which came to be allowed by the learned Trial Court by granting extension of 30 days period.
+In the present case the facts are glaring which are as under:

+.....The accused was arrested on 29.01.2022.
+The 90 days provided under Section 167 Cr.PC thus would expire on 29.04.2022.
+Within the period of 90 days i.e., on 22.04.2022, the IO submitted the report and prayed for extension of time for completing the investigation which came to be allowed by the learned Trial Court by granting extension of 30 days period.
 It is true that for whatever reason, the accused was not kept present at the time when the learned Trial Court considered the report submitted by the IO for extension of time for completing the investigation.
 However, the accused came to be informed about the extension on the very next day i.e., 23.04.2022.
-The accused did not challenge the extension on any ground which may be available to him and/or did not make any grievance that such illegal and/or extension is an contrary to law.
+The accused did not challenge the extension on any ground which may be available to him and/or did not make any grievance that such an extension is illegal and/or contrary to law.
 On 10.05.2022, he made the present application for default bail/statutory bail on the ground that the chargesheet has not been filed within the period of 90 days.
 At this stage, it is required to be noted that at the time when the present application for default/statutory bail was made on 10.05.2022, there was already an extension of time by the learned Trial Court which as such was in existence and the extension was up to 22.05.2022.
-At this stage, it is required to be noted that though informed on 23.04.2022 about the extension of completing time for the investigation, the accused did not the disclose the same in for default application bail/statutory bail submitted on 10.05.2022.
+At this stage, it is required to be noted that though informed on 23.04.2022 about the extension of time for completing the investigation, the accused did not disclose the same in the application for default bail/statutory bail submitted on 10.05.2022.
 That thereafter, on 22.05.2022, IO again submitted the report for further extension of time for completing the investigation which came to be allowed/granted by the learned Trial Court which as such was in the presence of the accused and at that time, the accused remained present.
 Neither the first extension nor the second extension came to be challenged by the accused."